 Step 1: Pay the I-131A filing fee online.

 - Pay the filing fee using a credit or debit card or U.S. bank account through the USCIS online payment system ELIS.
 Be sure to read the instructions before you pay as this fee is not refundable regardless of the decision on the application.
-Applicants will need their A number in order to pay the fee, which they may obtain from the nearest USCIS office if they do not have it.
+Applicants will need their A number in order to pay the fee.

 - If you plan to file a Form I-131A to apply for a LPR boarding foil, please note that you must pay the filing fee online on the USCIS website before appearing in person at a consular section.
 Information on the new form and fee is located here.
 You must bring evidence of payment, in the form of a printed email receipt notice or confirmation page, when you appear in person to file Form I-131A.
 As with all immigration fees, USCIS does not issue refunds, regardless of the decision on the application.
 USCIS will also not provide applicants an I-131A fee payment refund if the individual should have applied for an SB-1 instead of a boarding foil.

-- Q: Where can I obtain my A number or find out more information?
+- Q: Where can I obtain my A number?

 Step 2: Schedule an appointment